Chat with us, powered by LiveChat

 Fortune Telling or Soothsaying

-Whether you’re a believer in fortune telling who is keen to foresee what awaits you around the corner or a complete skeptic who considers it as superstition, visiting a traditional soothsayer is certainly a great way to experience South Korea’s rich culture.
-The scientific community and disbelievers dismiss fortune telling as being based on magical thinking and superstitions.
+Whether you’re a believer in fortune-telling who is keen to foresee what awaits you around the corner or a complete skeptic who considers it superstition, visiting a traditional soothsayer is certainly a great way to experience South Korea’s rich culture.
+The scientific community and disbelievers dismiss fortune-telling as being based on magical thinking and superstitions.

 Types of South Korean Fortune Telling

-Predictive methods of fortune telling in Korean culture are widely diverse and quite unique and include the following.
+Predictive fortune-telling methods in Korean culture are widely diverse and quite unique and include the following.

 • Tarot Cards